Keruspe/blog/posts/2013-01-03-knowing-your-system---part-7---contributing-to-exherbo.md

 * I try my patch compiling the related packages
 * If everything succeeds, I submit my patch, otherwise, I get back to step 2 to fix my patch

-The command which I run to upload my patch is a git aliasn `git pe` means `git format-patch -M -C --find-copies-harder --stdout` and takes as an argument the commits to publish, `HEAD~3` means 3 commits for example, I put `-s poundpython` as extra args for `wgetpaste` since gist.github.com which is the default fails quite often for me.
+The command which I run to upload my patch is a git alias, `git pe` means `git format-patch -M -C --find-copies-harder --stdout` and takes as an argument the commits to publish, `HEAD~3` means 3 commits for example, I put `-s poundpython` as extra args for `wgetpaste` since gist.github.com which is the default fails quite often for me.

-The other interresting part of it is how I manage the autopatch system.
+The other interesting part of it is how I manage the autopatch system.
 I have [a paludis hook](https://github.com/Keruspe/paludis-config/blob/exherbo/hooks/sync_post/local_update.bash) placed in `/etc/paludis/hooks/sync_post` which cause every patch located in `/etc/paludis/autopatch/<repository>/` to be applied each time I sync the said repository.